SvenBecker/fastai-snippets/README.md

 ## <a name="usage" > </a> Getting Started

 If this extension is installed and activated you might notice by start typing `pytorch` or `fastai` in your python file a dropdown list appears.
-Entries starting with `pytorch:` or `fastai:` represent code snippets refering to those libraries offered by this extension.
+Entries starting with `fastai:` represent code snippets refering to those libraries offered by this extension.
 Snippets appear in the same way as code completion by using `Ctrl+Space`.
 There are _placeholders_, _variables_ and _choices_ defined inside the code snippets so you can jump from one to another just by pressing `Tab`.
 Examples on how to use this extension are shown below.
 For a full overview please take a look at the [Snippet Collection](COLLECTIONS.md).

 ![Fastai Preview](images/preview_fastai.gif)